-AIUK is committed to promoting and sustaining a positive and mutually supportive environment where everyone is treated with respect, courtesy, and dignity at all times.
+AIUK is committed to promoting and sustaining a positive and mutually supportive environment where everyone is treated with respect, courtesy and dignity at all times.

-We all have a right to and are responsible for creating an environment free from harassment, discrimination, bullying and victimisation; where unacceptable behaviour is easily identified, challenged, and stopped.
+We have a right to and are responsible for creating an environment free from harassment, discrimination, bullying and victimisation; where unacceptable behaviour is easily identified, challenged and stopped.

-Acceptable Behaviour
+Acceptable behaviour

-All activists have a personal responsibility in line with Our Commitments to:
+Activists have a personal responsibility in line with AIUK's Commitments to:

-- treat each other with dignity and respect at all times - value differences and the contribution that others make - be pro-active in developing and maintaining effective working relationships - be open, courteous and constructive in the way we communicate with each other - take appropriate action where there are difficulties in working relationships
+- Treat each other with dignity and respect - Value differences and the contribution that others make - Be pro-active in developing and maintaining effective working relationships - Be open, courteous and constructive in the way we communicate with each other - Take appropriate action where there are difficulties in working relationships

-Unacceptable Behaviour
+Unacceptable behaviour

-This is behaviour that is unwanted, unwelcome and undermines an individual's dignity.
-It can take many forms ranging from the more subtle - remarks, jokes, excluding individuals from discussions/meetings/social events to the more extreme for example intimidation, aggressiveness and physical attack.
+Unacceptable behaviour is unwanted, unwelcome conduct undermining an individual's dignity.

+It can take many forms, ranging from the subtle (remarks, jokes, excluding individuals from discussions/meetings/ social events) to the extreme (intimidation, aggressiveness and physical attack).
+It may be an isolated incident, ongoing or a pattern of repeated behaviour where individual incidents are borderline but, when taken together, breach the bounds of acceptability.

-Behaviour may be perceived as unacceptable, even if there was no intent to cause offence; or has overtones that an individual finds offensive, even if it was not directed at them.
+Behaviour can be deemed unacceptable even if there was no intent to cause offence or it has overtones that an individual finds offensive, even if it was not directed at them.
+It may be expressed verbally, written, in actions, via the telephone, e-mail, online or face-to-face.

-Unacceptable behaviour may be a single event, ongoing or a pattern of repeated behaviours where individual incidents are borderline, but when taken together, breach the bounds of acceptability.
-It could be expressed verbally, written, in actions, via the telephone, e-mail, online or face to face.

-Unacceptable behaviour may also be discriminatory where an individual or a group of people are treated less favourably as a result of a protected characteristic such as age, disability, gender reassignment (including those undergoing or intending to undergo gender reassignment), marriage and civil partnership, pregnancy and maternity (including treating a woman less favourably because she is breastfeeding), race (including ethnic origin, nationality and colour), religion or belief, sex or sexual orientation.
+Discriminatory behaviour is unacceptable.
+This is where an individual or a group of people are treated less favourably as a result of a protected characteristic such as age, disability, gender reassignment (including those undergoing or intending to undergo gender reassignment), marriage and civil partnership, pregnancy and maternity (including treating a woman less favourably because she is breastfeeding), race (including ethnic origin, nationality and colour), religion or belief, sex or sexual orientation.

-Unacceptable behaviour includes, but is not limited to the following:
+Other unacceptable behaviour includes, but is not limited to, the following:

-Harassment is unwanted conduct that has the effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive work environment.
-This may be based on a protected characteristic or some other reason.
-It may be persistent, or an isolated incident.
-However, the key point is the impact on the individual.

-Bullying is offensive, intimidating, malicious or insulting behaviour and often involves an abuse or misuse of power, position or knowledge to undermine, humiliate, denigrate or injure the recipient.
-It is a more general form of harassment that is not based on race, sex or any other protected characteristic.
+Harassment is unwanted conduct which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive work environment for that individual.
+This may be related to a protected characteristic of the individual and may be persistent or an isolated incident.
+However, the key is that the actions or comments are viewed as having an unacceptable impact on the individual.
+Bullying is offensive, intimidating, malicious or insulting behaviour, and may involve an abuse or misuse of power, position or knowledge through means that undermine, humiliate, denigrate or injure the recipient.
+It is a more general form of harassment not related to age, race, sex or any other protected characteristic of the individual.